gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ## Solve Kubernetes Then Move Along to Your Next Task

-There has been a couple of software before us that inspired us so much we want leave you with the feelign they left us with.
+There were a couple of software that inspired us to the extent that we want to give you the same feeling they gave us.

-### TailwindUI
+#### TailwindUI

 We are backend engineers, devops professionals.
 We have known CSS for decades and we were aware of the possibilities.
 We could find the CSS tricks we needed for the task at hand.
 However, producing decent looking software was never our forte.
-We had constant trouble with padding, margins, our sites just looked crooked in ways we could not fix.
+We had constant trouble with paddings, margins, our sites just looked crooked in ways we could not fix.
 Until we could.

-We bought the [Refactor UI](https://www.refactoringui.com/) book, then we picked up [TailwindCSS](https://tailwindui.com/), finally we purchased a lifetime license on TailwindUI and our uis just became somethign else.
-Our users often ask if we did the design og Gimlet.
+First, we bought the [Refactor UI](https://www.refactoringui.com/) book, then we picked up TailwindCSS, finally we purchased a lifetime license on [TailwindUI](https://tailwindui.com/) and our UIs just became something else.
+Our users often ask if we did the design of Gimlet.
 Well we did, with the help of TailwindUI.

 This is a feeling we would like to replicate.
-If you have a brief notion of Kubernetes, Tried hacking together some yaml before, but things have not come together yet in coherent tooling, get onto Gimlet and jump to the end.
+If you have a brief notion of Kubernetes, tried hacking together some yaml before, but things have not come together yet in coherent tooling, get onto Gimlet and jump to the end.
 You will still have the possibility to fine tune the yaml bits, like you can finetune TailwindUI with TailwindCSS selectors.

-### Netlify
+#### Netlify

 Before Netlify, we used Github Pages and S3 buckets.
 It was an ever cumbersome process.